antononcube/MathematicaForPrediction/MarkdownDocuments/Parametrized-event-records-data-transformations.md

 ## Larger example pipeline

-The pipeline shown in this section utilizes all workflow functions of ERTMon.
+The pipeline shown in this section utilizes all main workflow functions of `ERTMon`.
 The used weather data and computation specification are described above.

 ![ERTMon-large-pipeline-example](https://github.com/antononcube/MathematicaForPrediction/raw/master/MarkdownDocuments/Diagrams/Parametrized-event-records-data-transformations/ERTMon-large-pipeline-example.png)